zejj42/ad-widget/README.md

 ## Continuous Integration

 The project utilizes GitHub workflow actions to streamline the development process.
 With rules that enforce testing upon each push to the repo, it guarantees consistent code quality and reduces the chances of integration issues, ensuring a smooth deployment process.
+Additionally, the workflows leverage GitHub secrets for secure handling of sensitive information during the CI process.

+## Note on Configuration Files

+For the purposes of this assignment and to facilitate ease of setup, the .env file within the server directory has been uploaded to GitHub.
+It's important to understand that in a professional or real-world environment, sensitive configuration files like .env should never be committed to public repositories for security reasons.
+This action was taken solely for the convenience of this assignment's requirements.